awslabs/static-checker-flink/README.md

 Covered cases:

-- Kinesis connector compatibility issues
+- Kinesis connector compatibility issues & known bugs
-- Kafka connector compatibility issues
+- Kafka connector compatibility issues & known bugs
-- MSK IAM Auth library issues
+- MSK IAM Auth library issues & known bugs

 For instance did you know that you have to use AWS Kinesis Connector 1.15.4 or above for Flink 1.15 apps?
 This plugin is there to stop you from building an app that has such incompatible connector versions.